jinjiaKarl/cs-e4300/README.md

 ## Analysis

-1. If ipecsec stops, the traffic from the site to cloud can be leaked.
-Because the DNAT rule of the gateway a or b is set to the address that the router knows.
-I think the following solutions are possible:
-    * Building a backgroud servivce to monitor the ipsec status and if it stops, remove the DNAT rule.
-But it is still possible to leak some unencrpted traffic.
-    * Writing a netfilter hook to monitor the traffic and if it is not encrypted, drop it.
-But it is not easy to implement.

-2. We use [certificates](https://docs.strongswan.org/docs/5.9/howtos/introduction.html#_authentication_basics) for authentication, it is easy to revoke the certificate using CRLs if it is compromised.
+1. We use [certificates](https://docs.strongswan.org/docs/5.9/howtos/introduction.html#_authentication_basics) for authentication, it is easy to revoke the certificate using CRLs if it is compromised.
 But if we use PSK, it is hard to revoke the key.
 We can use a new key to replace the old one, but it is not easy to do it in a short time.